| Title: | Create Folders and Files Structure for Data Science Projects |

 JSON format:

-All the nodes must have a type
+All the nodes must have a type and a name.
+Allowed

-, for directories, and file
+types are dir, for directories, and file for files.

 All the directory nodes can contain any number of sub-nodes for subdirectories

-The file nodes can include a content
+The file nodes can include a content field for the text the file should

 contain.